 In 2017, AMI entered into a partnership with Augusta Health in Fishersville, VA to develop and operate a 1-acre production vegetable farm integrated with community educational programming.
 Once again, Fellows from our flagship educational program took on the leadership role to create this successful farm-to-hospital model.
 Per the 2016 Community Health Needs Assessment (CHNA), Augusta Health identified challenges it had the greatest ability to impact: nutrition, physical activity, and weight, diabetes, and

 mental health.
 In response, the AMI Farm at Augusta Health was created as a venue for agricultural and nutritional education for visitors, patients, educators, community and school groups, hospital staff, health professionals, nutritionists, and volunteers.
 Focused on organic, four-season crops, companion planting, and soil health, the farm has grown and distributed approximately 25,000 pounds of vegetables in each of the last three years.
 This produce has reached patients through a variety of hospital-based and outreach programs to address food security as well as reducing chronic health issues, including heart disease and diabetes.
 Community education augments produce-access programming to reinforce the connection between growing and consuming nutrient-dense, fresh local foods, and enjoying optimum health.

 Today, AMI has graduated over 68 Fellows, many of whom have gone on to serve in professional roles in education, agriculture, and community development.
-In 2021, AMI will welcome its tenth cohort of Fellows to the Allegheny Farm campus.
+In 2023, AMI will welcome its twelfth cohort of Fellows to the Allegheny Farm campus.
 Currently, in addition to working on the Allegheny Farm, AMI Farm at Augusta Health and Waynesboro City Schools, Community Fellows support school gardening and outdoor education efforts at Staunton City Schools.